hcorion/notes-emanote/content/game-development/career/interview-prep.md

   	hashCode = GetHashCode(key);
   }
   ```
+- **Q:** Now convert that Dictionary into an ordered dictionary

+	**A:**

 - **Q:** Heap vs Stack

 	**A:** Stack is where local variables and structs get stored/used, getting stuff from the stack is usually really fast, since it's usually stored on the CPU cache.

     Heap is where classes/objects get allocated, and is stored on the RAM, but the CPU can store it on the local cache if it decides to do so.
-Heap is generally slower than the stack, but you have a lot more space
+Heap is generally slower than the stack, but you have a lot more space on the heap.
+Things tracked by the GC are allocated on the heap.

 - **Q:** Classes vs Struct